ziyul893/fml_final_project/README.md

 # fml_final_project
-ECE 8803 FML Final Project
+ECE 8803 Final Project

 None of the code need any arguments, just running the .py file should train, print, and save everything that you need!
+Change the directory to your own.

 AE.py: used for training and saving autoencoder that resizes frames in OLIVES to (512,512), then readjusts to (8,8) or (1,2) as needed.